Qiskit/qiskit-serverless/manager/README.md

 # Quantum Serverless manager

-Manager middleware part of quantum serverless project.
+Manager manager part of quantum serverless project.
 Restful application for auto-discovery of clusters within kubernetes deployment.

 > NOTE: manager only works in kubernetes namespace and exposes internal kubernetes dns records of cluster services.